codigo40/NFT-preview-card-component/README.md

 # Frontend Mentor - NTF Preview Card Component

 A responsive card for the NTF Equilibrium, built using HTML and CSS.
-The card have a section that introduces the NTF to the clieny.
+The card have a section that introduces the NTF to the client.
 This project was completed as part of the Frontend Mentor challenges.

 ![NFT Preview Card Component](./images/1.png)